manzinello/mailgo-wp-plugin/readme.txt

 **This plugin is WIP!**

-Instead of the classic behaviour of mailto and tel links, mailgo will show a modal with more possibilities
+Instead of the classic behaviour of mailto and tel links, mailgo will show a modal with more possibilities!

-For mailto links there is the possibility to open Gmail, Outlook or copy the email address
+For `mailto:` links there is the possibility to open Gmail, Outlook or copy the email address

-For tel links you can open Telegram, WhatsApp, Skype or copy the phone number!
+For `tel:` links you can open Telegram, WhatsApp, Skype or copy the phone number!

 == Installation ==